ARIZONA DIVORCE BASICS AND OVERVIEW

 - Appreciation of Separate Property: Separate property remains the property of the party who owned it before the marriage.

 - Attendance at Hearing: In order to receive a default decree, the petitioner must attend the divorce hearing when there are minor children in the marriage.
 Uncontested divorces where both parties participate typically do not require a hearing.
+(Read more about Arizona divorce hearings)

 - Fault Considered in Property Division: Marital misconduct is not considered in property division; however, the court does consider economic misconduct.